Zakho: Judaism

-Zakho was formerly known for its synagogues and large, ancient Jewish community and was known as "The Jerusalem of Kurdistan."
+Zakho was formerly known for its synagogues and a large, ancient Jewish community.
+In the middle of the 19th century, Zakho became the chief spiritual center for the Jews of Kurdistan, and many sources refer to it as yerušalayim de-kurdistan 'the Jerusalem of Kurdistan.'

 The banks of the nearby Khabur River are mentioned in the Bible as one of the places to which the Israelites were exiled (1 Chronicles, 5:26, 2 Kings 17:6, 2 Kings 18:11).

 The Jews spoke the Jewish Neo-Aramaic dialect of Zakho and were also fluent in Kurmanji, the language spoken by non-Jewish Kurds.

 Kurdish society was primarily a tribal one.
 The Jews of Zakho bore arms like Kurdish Muslims.
 There was an attack on the Jews in 1891, when one of the synagogues was burnt down.
 The troubles intensified in 1892.

 Most of the Jews relocated to Israel in the 1950s.
 While the Jews of Zakho were among the least literate in the diaspora, they had a unique and rich oral tradition, known for its legends, epics and ballads, whose heroes came from both Jewish and Muslim traditions.

 Climate

-Zakho has a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with very hot and dry summers, and cool winters with high rainfall.
+Zakho has a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with very hot, dry summers, and cool wet winters.